khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 // Create a BindingSource and set our WebView as DataSource. bindingSource = new BindingSource() { DataSource = webView };

-// Bind the Text property of the Form, to two WebView properties. this.DataBindings.Add( new Binding( "Text", bindingSource, "Title", true ) );
+// Bind the Text property of the Form, to the Title property of the WebView. this.DataBindings.Add( new Binding( "Text", bindingSource, "Title", true ) );
-this.DataBindings.Add( new Binding( "Text", bindingSource, "Source", true ) );
 {% endhighlight %}

 And here is an equivalent WPF example: